RogorStuff/SpaceShipAPI/README.md

 # SpaceShipAPI

+To start the API, write "./up.sh" to start the docker container, or execute "SpaceshipapiApplication.java".

 API endpoints definition:
 - GET** /api/spacecrafts?page={number1}&size={number1} :returns the page {number1} with {number2} elements in a list format.
 If there's not enough elements, returns an empty list.
 - GET** /api/spacecrafts/{number} : returns a list with the element with {number} id.
 If it doesn't exist, returns an empty list.